yakkala1/system-design-primer/README.md

 * There is a potential for loss of data if the master fails before any newly written data can be replicated to other nodes.
 * Writes are replayed to the read replicas.
 If there are a lot of writes, the read replicas can get bogged down with replaying writes and can't do as many reads.
 * The more read slaves, the more you have to replicate, which leads to greater replication lag.
-* On some systems, writing to the master can spawn multiple threads to write in parallel, whereas read replicas only support writing sequentially with a single thread.
+* <ins>On some systems, writing to the master can spawn multiple threads to write in parallel, whereas read replicas only support writing sequentially with a single thread.</ins>
 * Replication adds more hardware and additional complexity.

 ##### Source(s) and further reading: replication